Emmanuel Rivera Player Props: Diamondbacks vs. Brewers

-Emmanuel Rivera -- with a slugging percentage of .282 in his past 10 games (including zero home runs) -- will be in action for the Arizona Diamondbacks versus the Milwaukee Brewers, with Colin Rea on the hill, on June 20 at 8:10 PM ET.
+The Arizona Diamondbacks, including Emmanuel Rivera (.282 slugging percentage in past 10 games, including zero homers), take on starting pitcher Julio Teheran and the Milwaukee Brewers at American Family Field, Wednesday at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-5 with an RBI) against the Brewers.
+He had a hitless showing in his most recent game (0-for-5 with an RBI) against the Brewers.

 Emmanuel Rivera Game Info & Props vs. the Brewers